kito323/MarvelUniverses/index.md

 The texts that were closest to median and mean values were a bit different - they had more length.
 Interestingly, they seemed to have rather negative sentiment in reality.
 They talk a lot about **alcoholism, murder, grudge, pistol, wound and death** and a bit about positive things like **"family", "success", "good friendship" and how "hero" saves the day**.
 But then again sometimes those good words are used in negative context like "family murder scene" and "lack of success".
 This is something that the dictionary based method cannot detect unfortunately.

+For more information about those texts and the characters who they belong to can be found on our explainer notebook.

 Lastly, we put together the History and Trivia texts, calculated the overall average sentiment score for each character and ploted the distribution as line graph shown below.
-In adition to that we also looked which characters had the longest resulting texts and determined their popularity rank like that.
-Then ploted top most characters there as well with names to see who has what score and hopefully would recognise a few of them.
+In adition to that we also looked which characters had the longest resulting texts and determined their popularity rank using that.
+Then ploted top most characters there as well with names, to see who has what score and hopefully would recognise a few of them.

 {% include_relative assets/html/sentiment_distribution_with_TopPop.html %}